Christina Vidal

-Christina Vidal is an American actress and singer.
-She is best known for her roles in films such as Life with Mikey, Brink!, Freaky Friday, See No Evil and for her role in Nickelodeon sitcom Taina, in which she played the title character (2001–2002), as Gina Perrello in Code Black (2015–2016), and as Detective Valeria Chavez in Training Day (2017).
+Christina Vidal Mitchell is an American actress and singer.
+On television, she is known for starring in the sitcoms Nick Freno: Licensed Teacher (1997–1998), Taina (2001–2002), and Primo (2023).
+Her film appearances include the comedy Life with Mikey (1993), the sports drama Brink!
+(1998), the fantasy comedies Freaky Friday (2003) and Freakier Friday (2025), and the slasher See No Evil (2006).

 Early life and education

-Vidal was born and raised in Whitestone, an area in Queens, New York City, the daughter of Manny Vidal, a tax consultant and businessman, and his wife Josie, a secretary, both of Puerto Rican ancestry.
-She attended the Fiorello H. LaGuardia High School.
+Vidal is Puerto Rican.
+She attended LaGuardia High School.
 When she was 17 in 1998, she joined a girl group called Gemstone (along with Jade Villalon and Crystal Grant).
 Vidal later moved to Orlando, Florida, to proceed with the filming of Taina.
 Her sisters Lisa and Tanya are also actresses and have appeared on TV and in theatre; she also has a brother, Christian.

 Career

 Acting

 Vidal's acting career began when one of her teachers told her there was an audition for the film Life with Mikey (1993), starring Canadian actor Michael J. Fox.
-She auditioned and got the part of "Angie Vega", becoming the first Puerto Rican child actress to play a lead in an US film.
+She auditioned and got the part of "Angie Vega", becoming the first Puerto Rican child actress to play a lead in an American film.
+Though film critic Roger Ebert negatively reviewed the film, he wrote, "What makes the movie watchable is Christina Vidal's performance.
+She's a bright, no-nonsense type who plants her feet and delivers her lines and looks Fox square in the eye."

 Since then, Vidal has appeared in feature films and television series.
 She portrayed Taina Maria Morales in the Nickelodeon sitcom Taina in 2001 and 2002.
-The series ran for two seasons with speculation that it would be renewed for more; however, increasing production and music costs caused its cancellation during the summer period of 2002.
+The series ran for two seasons with speculation that it would be renewed for more; according to Vidal, the reason for the show being cancelled was likely due to her recording deal with MCA.
+Scripts for a third season and a made-for-television movie of the series were already written before Nickelodeon canceled the show.

 The next year she played Maddie in the film Freaky Friday alongside Lindsay Lohan and starred in the short-lived ABC action TV series about police officers called 10-8: Officers on Duty until she suddenly left after two months on the show.
-Also in 2003 she guest-starred in Sabrina, the Teenage Witch as Paris Fate.
-In 2006 she did an untitled sitcom pilot with her sisters for ABC (which was executively produced by George Lopez).
+Also, in 2003 she guest-starred in Sabrina the Teenage Witch as Paris Fate.
+In 2006, she did an untitled sitcom pilot with her sisters for ABC (which was executively produced by George Lopez).
 The show was not picked up, but later that year she starred in the film See No Evil and also had a brief stint on the hit sitcom Girlfriends.
 More recently she has made cameo appearances in the films I Think I Love My Wife, Mask of the Ninja, and the Internet comedy short "Love Automatically", written by Mylinda Royer and directed by Allison Haislip.
-Most recently, Vidal played a supporting character in the film Magic Man, which was released in 2009.
+In 2009, Vidal played a supporting character in the film Magic Man.
+In 2025, Vidal reprised her role of Maddie in the Freaky Friday sequel film Freakier Friday.